-Introduce and celebrate the beautiful diversity in our world through books, food and fun!
+Introduce and celebrate the beautiful diversity in our world through books, food, and fun!

-READ!
 Head to the library or your local bookstore.
 Choose books that feature diverse characters and communities and that offer a look into other experiences and cultures.

-Join or create a book club!
+Join or create a book club.

-PLAY!
 Introduce geographical and cultural awareness through games, music, dance, and art – perfect activities for playdates and rainy days.

 Children all over the world enjoy playing traditional games like tag, hopscotch, tic-tac-toe, and dominoes.
 However, the names of the games, how they are played, and the materials they use may be different.